OutSystems/docs-product/src/develop/ui/screen-templates-create/sample-data.md

 # Sample data

 Sample Data consists of example records from domains related to several industries.
-It is used in screens created from Screen Templates.
+Screen Templates use it to create instances of Screens.

 ## Referencing sample data in apps